cpmendoza/DeepHedging_JIVR/README.md

 4. **Running the script**: We provide two options to run the deep hedging JIVR pipeline:

 - Option 1.
 The two main components of the pipeline can be executed independently following the example `deep_hedging_pipeline.ipynb` included in the `notebooks` folder.
-This notebook alredy outlines RL-CVaR agent performance metrics considered in Table 1 of our paper François et al. (2024).
+This notebook alredy outlines RL-CVaR agent performance metrics shown in Table 1 of our paper François et al. (2024).

 - Option 2.
 The final pipeline can be executed from the terminal by using the following command in the `pipeline` folder: